 Data protection act 1998 and 2018 in social care and health

-When storing information, it is important to understand what you can and cannot do with patients’ data.
+When storing information, it is essential to understand what you can and cannot do with patients’ data.
 The Data Protection Act places a duty of care on those who handle sensitive personal data in the UK (e.g. healthcare professionals and social workers).
-You must keep this data secure and safe from any unauthorised access or use, as well as keep records of how and with whom the data is shared.
+You must keep this data secure and safe from any unauthorised access or use, as well as keep records of how and with whom the information is shared.

 1. Records and documentation must be kept up to date with what you do with patients’ information.